Alternative Guide

 SpaSphere

-Solo estheticians
+Solo estheticians - long-term skin-care relationships

 Booksy

-Barbers and salons
+Barbers and quick-service salons - marketplace walk-ins

 Client marketplace